browserengineering/book/book/accessibility.md

 [`devicePixelRatio`][dpr] factor.[^js-dpr] This factor scales device
 pixels so that there are approximately 96 pixels per inch, which a lot of old-school desktop displays had.
-For example, the original iPhone had 163 pixels per inch; a browser might use a `devicePixelRatio` of 2, so that 96 CSS pixels corresponds to 192 device pixels or about 1.17 inches.[^non-pixel-dpr] This scaling is especially tricky when a device is connected to multiple displays: a window may switch from a low-resolution to a high-resolution display (thus changing `devicePixelRatio`) or even be split across two displays with different resolutions.
+For example, the original iPhone had 163 pixels per inch; the browser on that device used a `devicePixelRatio` of 2, so that 96 CSS pixels corresponds to 192 device pixels or about 1.17 inches.[^non-pixel-dpr] This scaling is especially tricky when a device is connected to multiple displays: a window may switch from a low-resolution to a high-resolution display (thus changing `devicePixelRatio`) or even be split across two displays with different resolutions.
 :::

 [dpr]: https://developer.mozilla.org/en-US/docs/Web/API/Window/devicePixelRatio